 Whilest this is true across the country, the relationship is less pronounced in London than in the rest of England.
 This means that children in London who live in deprived neighbourhoods are more likely to have a school with a good Ofsted rating in their neighbourhood than those living in deprived neighbourhoods in the rest of the country.

 This is particularly true for secondary schools, where there is not a clear relationship between schools’ Ofsted rating and the deprivation of the neighbourhood in which they are located.

-This difference between education in London and the rest of England is also evident in other indicators on London's Poverty Profile, including those summarising the attainment of students, particularly those from low-income backgrounds.
+This difference between education in London and the rest of England is also evident in other indicators on the LPP, including those summarising the attainment of students, particularly those from low-income backgrounds.
 Ofsted inspections were mostly halted during the course of the pandemic, meaning that these ratings relate to schools’ performance pre-Covid.